IS GLUTEN THE ENEMY?

 Our Free Soul protein blends are gluten-free.
-Getting enough protein is essential when it comes to muscle recovery and repair from exercise, building lean muscle and leading a healthy lifestyle.
+Getting enough protein is essential when it comes to leading a healthy lifestyle.

 A quality and premium protein powder is a convenient method for getting enough protein in your diet.
 Proteins are the building blocks of your body.
 They make up your muscles, even your hair and skin.
 It's essential to the way your body works.

 Having a gluten-free protein powder, like the Free Soul Protein Blends (which are available in both whey and vegan) is a great way to get your protein in without having to consume gluten, which may help you avoid an upset stomach or gastric distress when consuming protein powders frequently.

 A gluten-free and plant-based protein may be useful for those who suffer from allergies to whey which may cause gas or bloating.
 Plant-based protein is a great option for those who have gluten allergies or sensitivities. (ps - both our whey & vegan proteins are gluten free)